 In the event of a serious risk the notification must include the following:

 The authorities will advise on actions aimed at removal of the risk and work with you on completing the notification.

 Risk assessment is a procedure for identifying and assessing hazards, consisting of three steps:

 Using the model the resultant risk level may be 'serious', 'high', 'medium' and 'low'

-In order to assist in assessing the risk the European Commission has produced guidance within the framework of the GPSD; the method is outlined, along with associated tables, in Commission Decision 2010/15/EU.
+In order to assist in assessing the risk the European Commission has produced guidance; the method is outlined, along with associated tables, in Commission Decision 2010/15/EU.

 It is an offence under the GPSR not to fulfil these obligations.

 Where producers have not fulfilled their obligations under these Regulations, enforcement authorities have access to a range of measures that can be employed in removing risk to consumer safety.
 These are known as safety notices.
 They are only used when voluntary actions have not removed the risk.